nir2002/chats-exercise/README.md

 # Chats list exercise

-In this exercise we will introduce react hooks and learn how to fetch data using http reqeuests
+In this exercise we will introduct react hooks and learn how to fetch data using http reqeuests

 We will be working on the <AuthenticatedApp> component which will later on connect to authentication mechanisem